Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 ...
 ```

 This block creates the RDS database.
+The application will get it's *application.properties* file adapted to the parameters which are set here.

 **Type:** RDS Database instance
 **AllocatedStorage:** DB storage in GiB